jessicathaxton/alienarmada/README.txt

 CONTRIBUTE
-	MyMode currently does not have an official feedback forum.
+	Alien Armada currently does not have an official feedback forum.
 If interest is generated, the developer will pursue a forum creation.
-	For now, please feel free to send C&C or suggestions for code improvement to the developer directly at jessicathaxtondesign.com

 LICENSE